Sharing and Security

 Workspace Isolation

-When workspace: "./${USERNAME}" is set (the default), each user gets their own isolated subdirectory.
+When user_workspace: "./users/${USERNAME}" is set (the default), each non-owner user gets their own isolated subdirectory.
 The owner uses the root workspace.
 This prevents:

 - Users reading each other's files